 3:45 When the angels said: “O Mary, Allah bids you rejoice in a word from Him, whose name is the Messiah, Jesus son of Mary.
 He shall be prominent in this world (through prophethood) and the next (through intercession) and shall be near to God.”

 3:46 “He shall speak to people from the cradle and while an old man and will be one of the righteous.”

-Mary is somewhat sceptical until Allah assures her that, like in the Bible, having a virgin give birth is an easy matter for God and that He will teach her off-spring all he needs to know, then send him as His Messenger to the Jews.
+Mary is somewhat skeptical until Allah assures her that, like in the Bible, having a virgin give birth is an easy matter for God and that He will teach her offspring all he needs to know and then send him as His Messenger to the Jews.

 3:48 And He will teach him the Book, the Wisdom, the Torah and the Gospel.